bishwamittra/fairness_auditing/_pages/about.md

 #     <p>555 your office number</p>
 #     <p>123 your address street</p>
 #     <p>Your City, State 12345</p>
-# "Auditing Bias of Machine Learning Algorithms: Tools and Overview"

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts